Modern Fuel Design

 Andrew over at Modern Fuel Design got in touch a few months back about an exciting new pencil project.
 I’m not huge on mechanical pencils, but this one sounded interesting and I happily agreed to check out the project.
-The pencil is machined out of brass or aluminum, made in the United States, and perfectly weighed and balanced.
+The pencil is machined out of brass or aluminum, made in the United States, and perfectly weighted and balanced.
 The 0.5mm lead advances through the solid brass conical tip with precision.
 There is not an ounce of wiggle to be found or felt.
 I thought it was one of the coolest parts of the design because the tapered tip comes to a nice point and has a very small, 0.5mm hole drilled in the end.

 The pencil looks a lot like a classic mechanical pencil, and I think that’s why I like it.
 It’s very simple, no knurling, grips, plastic colored pieces, or crazy lines.
 It’s a clean, simple pencil that is brass, rubber and steel.
 I think it looks great, but most importantly, it feels great in hand.
 The brass adds a nice amount of weight that I am not used to in a pencil.
 It practically disappears in hand during longer writing sessions, and it’s not so heavy that fatigue sets in.
 When speaking to Mike Dudek about the pencil, he had mentioned that the internal tube a few other pieces inside are plastic.
 I was slightly upset at first, but then I realized that the plastic internals are dead silent and do not rattle around like the Kaweco Special mechanical pencil, which I have since retired because of the annoying sound.
 I’m sure the plastic will hold up to daily use and abuse.